marvijokhio/Points_Line_Standard_Form/README.md

 ### Method 2
 Download the repository
-Open the file names 'test_findline_equation.py' and add this line at the very end of the file and save.
+Open the file names 'test_findline_equation.py' and add this line at the very end of the file and hit enter and save.
 ```
 find_line_from_two_coordinates(input_coordinates())
 ```